SpeagleYao/Academic-Homepage/content/home/courses.md

     * Learn how to set parameters correctly to improve accuracy

-    * Learn basic knowlegde of Computer Vision and Natural language processing
+    * Learn basic knowlegde of Computer Vision and Natural Language Processing

     * Complete several [Projects](#projects) on Jupyter Notebook to practice and apply what I have learned